FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
 **Describe your setting, players, activity and goals here.**

+_Setting:_ On the subwau of New Yorl City

+_Players:_ The mask wearer him/herself, and the other pedestrian right beside the user.

+_Activity:_ The mask wearer breathes normally and notices that his mask is getting moist.
+As it gets too moist, it will indicate a light that’s yellow which suggests the user to change the mask.
+As the mask gets more and more wet, the light would turn red which indicates that the mask is no longer safe.
+The pedestrain around the mask wearer sees the mask turn red would go up to the user and provide him a mask so he can change the mask.

+_Goals:_ Face masks can become less effective when worn in the rain, the World Health Organisation (WHO) and scientists have warned.
+The device would be an Interactive mask that detects the humidity of the mask that tells mask wearers to change a mask when it’s too wet.
+The goal for the user is to allow people around him to notice his mask is wet.
+As the user's mask turns red, the pedestrain around him would provide him another mask, and he can put the new mask on and breath safely.
+The goal of the pedestrain is to alert that the user's mask is too wet and has turned red and provide him an extra mask.

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**
+Feedback from group members: Very good.
+It’s an interesting and Coivid-related idea.
+Very interested on the implementation of the device.

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+Yes, the colors weren't as noticiable with a dark mask.
+So a lighter color mask was used.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Yes, maybe we can implement music into the interactive mask, and the interactive light will light up according to the beat of each song.
+So it will give user more of a personal modern device feel.

 ## Part C. Prototype the device